 6. Higher conversion rates.

 A common theme at Conversations 2019 was personalization and conversion rate optimization.
 Whether a customer is using a product, talking to a rep, or receiving a text, it should feel familiar and authentic.
 This level of personalization relates to higher conversion rates, which is exactly what text message marketing can help you achieve.
+A texting platform like ManyChat allows you to engage directly with a customer on their mobile device, something that digital marketers have coveted for years.

 Successful text marketing campaigns can see as high as a 45% conversion rate.
 When you message someone, you can use their names and other custom aspects like time and location to boost the likelihood of completing an action.

-Text marketing requires businesses to be relevant.
+SMS text marketing requires businesses to be relevant.
 This is because, on average, 82% of texts are read within five minutes of receiving them.
 The actual content of the message should focus on when and where a customer is when they receive it.

 If, for example, you have a midnight discount offer that goes out in the morning.
 Odds are the reader will forget about it by the time they can use it.
 Instead, if you send it at 11 PM, chances are they redeem your promo.
+An effective SMS marketing campaign need to be both relevant and timely.

 8. Easy to measure results.